Susan La Flesche Picotte: Sanitation, tuberculosis, and other public health reforms

 Beyond temperance, Picotte worked on public health issues in the wider community, including school hygiene, food sanitation, and efforts to combat the spread of tuberculosis.
 She served on the health board of the town of Walthill, and was a founding member of the Thurston County Medical Society in 1907.

 Picotte was also the chair of the state health committee of the Nebraska Federation of Women's Clubs during the first decade of the 20th century.
 As chair, she spearheaded efforts to educate people about public health issues, particularly in the schools, believing that the key to fighting disease was education.
 From her time in medical school onward, she also campaigned for the building of a hospital on the reservation.
 It was finally completed in 1913 and later named in her honor.
 This was the first privately funded hospital on a reservation.

 Her most important crusade was against tuberculosis, which killed hundreds of Omaha, including her husband Henry in 1905.
 In 1907, she wrote to the Indian Office to try to persuade them to help, but they turned her down, blaming a lack of funding.
 Because there was not yet a cure available, Picotte advocated cleanliness, fresh air, and the eradication of houseflies, which were believed to be major carriers of TB.

 Picotte's willingness to engage in political action carried over into areas other than public health.
-After the death of her husband, she became increasingly active in the campaigns against extenting the trust period for the Omaha.
+After the death of her husband, she became increasingly active in the campaigns against extending the trust period for the Omaha.
 She was a delegate to the Secretary of the Interior, protesting changes in the supervision of the Omaha.